DavisDevasia/Voting-Machine-on-Atmega8/README.md

-# ATmega8
+# Voting-Machine-on-Atmega8
-Projects I made on AVR microcontoller ATmega8
+Voting Machine project, made as part of training